solimul/yal-lin/README.md

-# yal-ddfw
+# yal-lin
-yal-ddfw is a stochastic local search SAT solver
+yal-lin is a stochastic local search SAT solver